ipmlab-ugr/ShearbyXAI/README.md

 This script is designed to run in **Google Colab** and implements **Explainable AI (XAI) for shear strength prediction** using **H2O.ai models**.

 ### **Overview**
-Shear strength is a critical parameter in **structural engineering**, particularly for designing **reinforced concrete beams**.
+Shear strength is a critical parameter in **structural engineering**, particularly for designing **concrete beams**.
 This script leverages **machine learning models** to predict shear strength based on various beam properties, such as:
 - **Effective depth of the beam**
 - **Shear span**
 - **Maximum aggregate size**